Sponsored Links

 Non-Chemotherapy Options

-A 1997 study in the Annals of Oncology suggest that people who have stage III or stage IV Hodgkin's and only achieve partial remission with chemotherapy can have a high remission success rate with follow-up radiation therapy.
+Radiation Therapy: A 1997 study in the Annals of Oncology suggests that people who have stage III or stage IV Hodgkin's and only achieve partial remission with chemotherapy can have a high remission success rate with follow-up radiation therapy.

-BMT and peripheral blood stem cell transplantation (PBSCT) are the use of high doses of chemotherapy with a rescue of the immune system afterwards.
+Bone Marrow Transplantation (BMT): BMT and peripheral blood stem cell transplantation (PBSCT) are the use of high doses of chemotherapy with a rescue of the immune system afterward.

 Side Effects of Chemotherapy